yusufameri/yusu/about.md

 I am a Computer Science student specializing in data science at the Honors Entrepreneurship and Innovation Program at the University of Maryland.
-I have a strong interest in machine learning, artificial intelligence, and software development I am passionate for learning new technologies.
+I have a strong interest in machine learning, artificial intelligence, and software development am I am passionate for learning new technologies.
 There is a good chance you can find me at hackathons across the country throughout the weekends.

 Feel free to contact me if you would like to collaborate on a machine learning, research, or startup related project!